MIT, Emerson College students start pro-Palestinian camps inspired by Columbia University protests

 "We're trying to take our education into our own hands.
 We're sick of what our school's been doing," Emerson student Owen Buxton told WBZ-TV.
 "We're gathered here and we're not going to leave until our demands are met or we're dragged away by police."

-Buxton said they've been "in communication" with Emerson's administration about the protest.
+Buxton said they've been "in communication" with Emerson's administration about their demonstration.

+Emerson College President Jay Bernhardt said the protesters are from "the nonaffiliated student organization Students for Justice in Palestine."

+"The College strongly supports the right to express one's beliefs through protest.
+This right comes with the responsibility of doing so without bigotry or hatred in any form.
+We encourage thoughtful dialogue and meaningful expression but will not tolerate actions threatening safety, operations, or educational access," Bernhardt said in a statement Monday.

 Harvard Yard closed